PeterNaydenov/dt-shape/README.md

 let shape = { 'newName' : ['firstName']}

 ```
-This shape will build object where we will have property 'newName' with the value contained in 'firstName' key of the `source data`.
+This shape creates object with property 'newName'.
+Value for 'newName' is taken from  `source data` object, property 'firstName' .
 Shape values can contain more than one member.

 ```js
 let shape = { 'newName' : ['firstName','name'] }
 ```
-This example says that result should have property 'newName' and value should be in key 'firstName' or 'name' of the `source data`.
-This make possible to use same `data shape` with large variety of `source data` objects and result will be the same.
+This example says that result should have property 'newName' and value should be in keys 'firstName' or 'name' of the `source data`.
+This make possible to use same `data shape` with large variety of `source data` structures and result will be the same.
+Priority is always on last member of the array.

 ### Data Shape - Key Prefixes
 Keys can contain prefixes like `list!`, `fold!`, and `load!`.